-Approximately 4.5 million people visited the statue in 2016.
+Approximately 5 million people visit the statue every year.

 I took the Statue Cruises ferry from Battery Park to Liberty Island.
-The ferry leaves every 20 minutes and is included in the New York CityPASS (a good value way to see lots of attractions).
+The ferry leaves every 20 minutes and tickets are included in the New York CityPASS (a good value way to see lots of attractions).
 It’s actually advisable to purchase this pass to skip all the long queues.

-The first stop of he tour is at the Liberty Island first where your ticket grants you access to the pedestal, a viewing platform half way up the monument.
+The first stop of thee tour was the Liberty Island first where your ticket grants you access to the pedestal, a viewing platform half way up the monument.

 The statue is green because of the oxidation of copper.
 It’s not paint!
 The metal is slightly damaged and corroded.

 You have to climb 154 stairs from the pedestal to reach the crown which has a total of 25 windows.
-The seven spikes on the crown represent the seven oceans and the seven continents of the world, indicating the universal concept of liberty.
 To access the crown you also have to pay an additional $3.

 There’s no time limit as you can stay on the island all day long and even have lunch at their cafe.
 When you’re ready to leave, you can hop on and visit the next destination: Ellis Island.